Hello, Happy Fall!

-Effective June 1, SHRM began offering the option for exam applicants to test from home, through live remote proctoring.
+In response to COVID-19, on June 1, 2020, SHRM began offering the option for exam applicants to test from home, through live remote proctoring.
 You can learn more by checking out the SHRM website.

 Help our community and children that are hungry by donating to Project Hope Food Bank.
 Many families are struggling to keep food on the table during this pandemic.
 You can donate on the Project Hope website or you can also mail a monetary donation to: WCASHRM, PO Box 8, Hot Springs, AR, 71902, and we'll mail the collected donations on our chapter's behalf.